-Chancellor Michael Amiridis has graciously supported the launch of a new scholarship to encourage first-generation, first-year undergraduate students to study abroad.
+The UIC Navigator Scholars program is a unique scholarship program to encourage first-generation, first-year undergraduate students to study abroad.
 Visit this page for more details about this scholarship.

 John Nuveen Grants for Study Abroad

 The Office of Global Engagement accepts applications for the “John and Grace Nuveen Grants for Study Abroad” each academic year with one application cycle in the fall semester and one in the spring semester.
 The amount of these grants will not exceed $1,000.

 These awards are intended to encourage students’ participation in UIC study abroad programs, as a vital element of our global engagement vision to “serve the citizens of Chicago and the world by being an international leader in research, scholarship, and innovation, and by creating a globally connected campus community which supports faculty, staff, and students as they address the challenges and opportunities of the 21st century.”

 Nuveen Study Abroad Grants will be given to full-time degree-seeking undergraduate and graduate students who clearly demonstrate that their participation in their chosen study abroad program will support their academic, professional and personal goals.
 Preference will be given to students participating in UIC exchange and faculty-directed programs.
 In addition, preference will be given to students who come from student populations that are traditionally underrepresented.

-Complete applications must be submitted by 5:00 pm Central time on TBD for students planning to study abroad during the upcoming Summer or Fall semesters.
+Complete applications must be submitted by 5:00 pm Central time on March 10th, 2023 for students planning to study abroad during the upcoming Summer or Fall semesters.